tshort/PaperWM.spoon/README.md

 - `close_window`--The same as cmd-W, except if it's the last window, it also closes the application.
 - `close_windows_in_space`--Close all windows in the space.
 - `choose_window`--This is a simple window selector that shows the available windows ordered by space.
 It's good enough to reduce the need for something like AltTab.
+- `next_screen`--Focus the next screen (note that the next screen needs a space in which to focus).
+- `space_to_next_screen`--Move the active space to the next screen.

-Right now, there are several bugs:
+There are still bugs:

-- Sometimes everything blitzes out, and spaces keep hanging, making everything flicker.
+- Sometimes everything blitzes out, and spaces keep switching, making everything flicker.
 Sometimes switching spaces helps.
-Going to sleep, and coming back out can stop it.
+Locking and coming back out can stop it.
-- Sometimes windows get stuck onscreen until that window's space gets retiled.
-- When yanking windows, sometimes the focus goes to a hidden window.
+- Sometimes, cycling window widths doesn't work right.
+- After returning from full screen, the window doesn't show the right space.

 It would also be nice to allow windows to be in multiple spaces, but that's a big code change and would require removing or changing `index_table`.